 The only voices that could be heard were those of the pilots, and they sounded “very busy” according to investigators.
 That’s because the two men were busy addressing loud warning alarms that were going off before the plane disappeared from radar.
 This revelation has led many to speculate that the plane entered into a stall, one from which the pilots were unable to recover.

 So what factors led to this tragedy?
-Did weather cause the crash?
+Did the weather cause the crash?
 Mechanical failure?
-Or was pilot error to blame?.
+Or was pilot error to blame?
 A preliminary report is expected to be delivered to the International Civil Aviation Organization by the end of January, and a full investigative report will likely take a year to complete.

 Search Teams Still Recovering Bodies